SpenceKonde/rngBetter/README.md

 ### Basics
+The basic API amounts to just two functions:

 `uint16_t xor16()` - Assuming the generator has been seeded, will generate a 16 bit pseudorandom number.
 If the generator has not been seeded, it will return 0.

 `bool seed_xor16(uint16_t seed)` - Returns true unless the seed passed in was 0, in which case the call has no effect and returns false.

+Three, if you count the one that combines both of the above.

 `uint16_t xor16(uint16_t seed)` - combines the above two.

-See Appendix I for the full list of full period generators provided
+See Appendix I for the full list of full period generators provided, these do not include the set-seed-and-get-value option.

 All generators keep an independent state.

+All generators must be seeded with a non-zero value.
+If this contains no entropy, your random numbers will be the same every time.

 ### RNG Utility functions